Nobelium: Discovery

 In 1959, the Swedish team attempted to explain the Berkeley team's inability to detect element 102 in 1958, maintaining that they did discover it.
-However, later work has shown that no nobelium isotopes lighter than ^{259}No (no heavier isotopes could have been produced in the Swedish experiments) with a half-life over 3 minutes exist, and that the Swedish team's results are most likely from thorium-225, which has a half-life of 8 minutes and quickly undergoes triple alpha decay to polonium-213, which has a decay energy of 8.53612 MeV.
-This hypothesis is lent weight by the fact that thorium-225 can easily be produced in the reaction used and would not be separated out by the chemical methods used.
+However, later work has shown that no nobelium isotopes lighter than ^{259}No (no heavier isotopes could have been produced in the Swedish experiments) with a half-life over 3 minutes exist, and that the Swedish team's results are most likely from ^{225}Th, which has a half-life of 8 minutes and quickly undergoes triple alpha decay to ^{213}Po, which has a decay energy of 8.53612 MeV.
+This hypothesis is lent weight by the fact that ^{225}Th can easily be produced in the reaction used and would not be separated out by the chemical methods used.
 Later work on nobelium also showed that the divalent state is more stable than the trivalent one and hence that the samples emitting the alpha particles could not have contained nobelium, as the divalent nobelium would not have eluted with the other trivalent actinides.
 Thus, the Swedish team later retracted their claim and associated the activity to background effects.

 In 1959, the team continued their studies and claimed that they were able to produce an isotope that decayed predominantly by emission of an 8.3 MeV alpha particle, with a half-life of 3 s with an associated 30% spontaneous fission branch.
-The activity was initially assigned to ^{254}102 but later changed to ^{252}102.
-However, they also noted that it was not certain that element 102 had been produced due to difficult conditions.
+The activity was initially assigned to ^{254}No but later changed to ^{252}No. However, they also noted that it was not certain that element 102 had been produced due to difficult conditions.
 The Berkeley team decided to adopt the proposed name of the Swedish team, "nobelium", for the element.